Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Introduction

-Regarding the extensive literature on finite element schemes for approximating the Helmholtz equation, as mentioned above, analyses combining frequency-explicit stability bounds for weak solutions provide both theoretical and computational insights into the behaviour of such methods and the pollution effects that become particularly significant at high {wavenumbers} \cite{BabuskaSauter2000}.
+{Finally, we show how these variational principles yield discrete approximation schemes.
+We present computational methods based on classical conforming finite elements and neural-network discretisations.
+The primary focus is the mathematical analysis underpinning the design of the new variational principles, but we also include prototype formulations for both finite elements and neural networks to illustrate their potential for computing approximations to \eqref{Helm_PDE}.
+It is worth emphasising that neural network approximations depend on appropriate minimisation principles, and, to our knowledge, this is a new coercive augmented variational formulation for impedance Helmholtz problems that can be used with neural trial spaces.
+Preliminary results suggest several desirable properties, a detailed numerical investigation is deferred to future work. } Regarding the extensive literature on finite element schemes for approximating the Helmholtz equation, as mentioned above, analyses combining frequency-explicit stability bounds for weak solutions provide both theoretical and computational insights into the behaviour of such methods and the pollution effects that become particularly significant at high {wavenumbers} \cite{BabuskaSauter2000}.
 Classical error estimates and quasi-optimality bounds based on inf-sup conditions trace back to ideas introduced by Aziz et al. \cite{Aziz_et_al_1988}, Makridakis et al. \cite{Makridakis_et_al_1996} and Melenk \cite{Melenk1995}, which build upon the approach of Schatz \cite{Schatz1974} for indefinite problems.
-Further detailed studies of the pollution effect and the improved performance of higher-order methods can be found in \cite{Sauter_refined, MelenkSauter2010}.
-Methods employing basis functions that solve local problems and thus achieve enhanced performance are discussed in \cite{HipMP_serveyT_2016}.
-Discontinuous Galerkin methods were investigated in \cite{Feng_dg_2011}, while specially designed algorithms that avoid the pollution effect were proposed in \cite{Peterseim_polloutionHelm_2017}.
+Further detailed studies of the pollution effect and the improved performance of higher-order methods can be found in \cite{Sauter_refined, MelenkSauter2010}. {Least squares methods were considered in \cite{First-orderLS_Helm_Lee_et_al_2000}, methods employing basis functions that solve local problems and thus achieve enhanced performance are discussed in \cite{HipMP_serveyT_2016}.} Discontinuous Galerkin methods were investigated in \cite{Feng_dg_2011}, while specially designed algorithms that avoid the pollution effect were proposed in \cite{Peterseim_polloutionHelm_2017}.
 Extensions to problems with variable coefficients have also been considered, for example, in \cite{GrahamSauter2020}.